Platform-OS/pos-module-core/README.md

 # PlatformOS Core module

-The golal of this module is to extend platformOS module system's possiblities.
+The goal of this module is to extend platformOS module system's possiblities.

 With the **hook system**, it's pssible to use **SOLID's Open/Closed Principle** so you can modify the business logic in other modules on in the application folder, so you don't need to change the existing modules's source.